Article about Landscaping Company Cash Flow Problems: Why They Happen and What to Do

 Payroll weekly.
 Clients net-30/60.
 Materials sometimes COD or deposit.
 Fuel constant.
 Repairs random.

 You can run full crews in April and still bounce a check if one large commercial payment slides a week.
+The math is straightforward: if you have $80,000 in receivables outstanding, $15,000 in weekly payroll due, and $12,000 in supply invoices, a three-day payment delay from your largest account can create a real shortfall.

 The fix is not “more hours”—it is aligning funding to timing, not just revenue.